Fali people

+Fali belt (inv.
+EO.1973.18.2), Royal Museum for Central Africa.

 The Fali people (called the Bana in Nigeria) are any of several small ethnic groups of Africa.
 The Fali are concentrated in mountainous areas of northern Cameroon, but some also live in northeastern Nigeria.
 The Fali are composed of four major groups, each corresponding to a geographic region: The Bossoum Fali, the Kangou Fali, the Peske–Bori Fali, and the Tingelin Fali.
 The Fali in Cameroon have been described as being centered on Garoua as well as the rocky plateaus and peaks of the Adamawa mountains in the country's north.
 The Fali are sometimes referred to as the Kirdi, meaning "pagan," a term given by the neighboring Muslim Fulani; after they fought against the jihadists and rejected Islam.
 Today the Fali in Mubi North Adamawa state are predominantly Christians.

 Origins

 The term Fali is from a Fula word meaning "perched," a reference to how Fali compounds appear on the sides of mountains.
 The Fali in Nigeria primarily live in the Mubi District, Mubi Division of the former Gongola State.

 The Fali people trace their ancestry to the Ngomma, who founded the ancient capital of Timpil.
 Other accounts trace the Fali's origins to the Sao civilization on Lake Chad, which flourished from the tenth to the 16th centuries.